 What are my obligations as an employer regarding minimum wage?

-Provincially regulated employers are required to pay their minimum wage workers the correct minimum wage ($11.95 per hour), which came into effect on October 1, 2021.
+Provincially regulated employers will be required to pay their minimum wage workers the correct minimum wage ($13.50 per hour) from October 1, 2022.
 They should update their employment contracts and employee handbooks to reflect the same.

 Employers should note that they can charge an employee (with their consent) for accommodation and meals.
 But the cost they deduct from the employee’s salary cannot reduce employee earnings below minimum wage for the pay period by more than $7 per week for the lodging and by more than $1 for every meal.